 Food and Diet Requirements 🦴

-The English Bull Dane Can range from a medium-size dog to a giant breed, so it’s likely to eat quite a bit of food.
-When you choose your food make sure it has high-quality ingredients and includes whole meat like chicken or beef at the top of the list.
-Antioxidants, probiotics, prebiotics, and Omega fats will help your pet grow into a healthy animal.
+The English Bull Dane Can range from a medium-sized dog to a giant breed, so it’s likely to eat quite a bit of food.
+When you choose your food, make sure it has high-quality ingredients and includes whole meat like chicken or beef at the top of the list.
+Antioxidants, probiotics, prebiotics, and omega fats will help your pet grow into a healthy animal.

 We recommend consulting with your vet before feeding any specialty foods like puppy food, old age food, or grain-free food to make sure your dog gets the best possible nutrition.
 Always split your dog’s food up over three or four meals.

 Daily Exercise Requirements 🐕